GuangzheWen/web-softwaretools-plain/report/Conclusion.md

 On the other hand, the pandemic impacted our physical and psychological health indeed.
 Some left the Bristol and returned to their home may face the self-isolation, which made it more difficult to stay enthusiastic and motivated throughout the project, specially in front of the computer screen for a whole day.
 Alfymore even felt uncomfortable after vaccine.

 Under this difficult period, we have tried our best to tackle the problems.
-Regular meeting prevented us from feelings of isolation lonely as all group members were able to think aloud study and talk with each other online if he like.
-If somebody feel uncomfortable today, we'd like to comfort him, persuade him to have a rest with the absence for today's meeting.
+Regular meeting prevented us from feelings of isolation lonely as all group members were able to think aloud study and talk with each other online if he wants.
+If somebody feels uncomfortable today, we'd like to comfort him, persuade him to have a rest with the absence for today's meeting.
 He will get the information and his assigned task from the meeting log or the chat on Teams.

 In a conclusion, COVID-19 cause troubles for us, but we share our feelings and encourage each other to face the problems through this tough period.

 ### Communication Tools

-In spite of covid restrictions and working remotely, we found that our communication channels worked fluently and finished our teamwork after all.
+In spite of COVID-19 restrictions and working remotely, we found that our communication channels worked fluently and finished our teamwork after all.

 - Microsoft Teams is main communication channels for us to discuss and organize daily meeting.
 We arrange the regular meeting at proper time in order that everyone could be full of energy to participate it geiven the different time zones.